bnidevs/pixel-planet/README.md

 6. Planet is then randomly colored with a tertiary color (not hash-based)
 7. Decide if moon is included based on input hash
 8. Position and color moon based on input hash
+9. Decide if ring is included based on input hash
+10. Size and color ring based on input hash

 ### Notes
  - Image size is fixed at 1000 by 500